 Immediate Ability to Raise EB-5 Capital in Hawaii

-Business affiliates of EB5 Affiliate Network, including our Hawaii EB-5 Regional Center, can immediately begin raising EB-5 investment funds in any of the designated geographic areas that comprise our regional centers.
-Click here to view our official approval listed on the United States Citizenship and Immigration Services Website.
+Business affiliates of EB5 Affiliate Network, including our Hawaii EB-5 regional center, can immediately begin raising EB-5 investment funds in any of the designated geographic areas that comprise our USCIS-approved regional centers.

 Indirect Job Creation Calculations